yaalyy/Unlock-NetEaseMusic/README.md

 # Unlock-NetEaseMusic
-### Issue encountered: Login May be intercepted by CAPTCHA, so the script may not working

 Use the Chrome extension NetEaseMusicWorld+ to unlock overseas NetEase Music access.

-It's run by Github Actions, so no self-hosted server is needed.
+It's run by Github Actions, so no self-hosted server is needed(This feature is **maintaining**, not available).
+Alternatively, you can run by local browser cache.

 ## How to run on Github  (May be intercepted by CAPTCHA in oversea)